Policies13 March 2026· 5 min read

 Domiciliary care is, by definition, lone working.
 Your care workers enter service users' homes alone, often at unsociable hours, in areas they may not be familiar with.
 They work without direct supervision, make decisions independently, and face risks that workers in other settings do not encounter.
 A lone working policy is not just a CQC requirement.
 It is a fundamental part of your duty of care to your staff.

-This guide covers what your lone working policy must include, the legislation it must reference, and the practical systems you need to keep your workers safe.
+This guide covers what your lone working policy must include, the legislation it must reference, and the practical systems you need to keep your workers safe — whether you describe your service as domiciliary care, home care, or community-based care.

 The Legal Framework